tejas-2232/All-About-Ansible-AAA-/use_cases/azure/sql_managed_instance/README.md

-* This role creates the SQL managed instabce and configure it with required parameters
+* This role creates the SQL managed instance and configures it with the required parameters